LachlanGray/lloam/README.md

 ## Usage
 ### Lloam Completions

 `lloam.completion` is a simple and familiar way to generate completions.
 It returns a `Completion` object, which manages the token stream.
-Tokens are accumulated concurrently, meaning they won't block your program until you acess their results (e.g. with `str()` or `print()`).
+Tokens are accumulated concurrently, meaning completions won't block your program until you acess their results (e.g. with `str()` or `print()`).

 ```python
 from lloam import completion